Job Market Paper

 - Presented at the Economic Science Association 2022, Bay Area Behavioral & Experimental Economics Workshop 2023, Western Economic Association International 2023

-- Draft under revision.
-Please email for the latest version.
+- Paper under revision.
+Please email me for the latest version.

-(with Lata Gangadhran, Tarun Jain, and Pushkar Maitra)
+(with Lata Gangadharan, Tarun Jain, and Pushkar Maitra)

-(with Lata Gangadhran, Tarun Jain, and Pushkar Maitra)
+(with Lata Gangadharan, Tarun Jain, and Pushkar Maitra)

-- Draft under revision.
-Please email for the latest version.
+- Paper under revision.
+Please email me for the latest version.

 Peer-reviewed Publication